 How did the percentage of investments that were aligned with the EU Taxonomy compare with previous reference periods?

-In 2022, 5.24% of investements were aligned with the EU Taxonomy.
+In 2022, the percentage of investments that were aligned with the EU Taxonomy was 2.51%.

 What was the share of sustainable investments with an environmental objective not aligned with the EU Taxonomy?